Actually, there are seven things. So, let’s start with this one first:

 The thorough defense of a Connecticut domestic violence case requires a skilled, experienced Connecticut criminal defense law firm.
 These cases involve not only a superb grasp of the law but also a highly intelligent understanding of the psychological and emotional subtleties that run through these cases.

-The Maddox Law Firm‘s attorneys and team of professionals have been defending Connecticut domestic violence cases for nearly thirty years.
-In order to combat and manage the many aspects that will determine a successful outcome of your domestic violence case, contact The Maddox Law Firm today.
+[nap_names id=”FIRM-NAME-3″]’s attorneys and team of professionals have been defending Connecticut domestic violence cases for nearly thirty years.
+In order to combat and manage the many aspects that will determine a successful outcome of your domestic violence case, contact [nap_names id=”FIRM-NAME-3″] today.